-Simple Certificate Validation Protocol (SCVP)
+Online Certificate Status Protocol (OCSP)

-- OCSP makes no claim about the validity of the certificate other than its revocation status. - However, the certificate consumer needs to build the certificate validation path and needs to inquire the revocation status of each of the certificates in the certificates' chain. - □ The certificate validation process is rather resource-consuming. - Therefore, in some environments, e.g. with cell phones, it would be desirable to fully off-load the certificate validation process to an external trusted entity. - □ The Simple Certificate Validation Protocol (SCVP) [RFC5055] offers this functionality.
+- The CRL can be accessed with the Online Certificate Status Protocol (OCSP) - An OCSP client issues a status request to an OCSP server and suspends acceptance of the certificate in question until the responder provides a response. - CAs that support an OCSP service, either hosted locally or provided by an Authorized Responder, provide the necessary information for the online validation of the status of the certificate. - OCSP just ports revocation status (OSCP does not do certificate verification). - □ The certificate validation process is rather resource-consuming. - Therefore, in some environments, e.g. with cell phones, it would be desirable to fully off-load the certificate validation process to an external trusted entity. - The Simple Certificate Validation Protocol (SCVP) [RFC5055] offers this functionality.